Omolara5861/Omolara5861/README.md

 - 🤝 I’m looking for help with **Data Structures and Algorithms**

-- 👨‍💻 Some of my projects are available at [https://omolara5861.github.io/](https://omolara5861.github.io/)
+- 👨‍💻 Some of my projects are available at [My Portfolio](https://omolara5861.github.io/)

 - 💬 Ask me about **HTML, Tailwind CSS, TypeScript, Ionic, React, Redux, Mongo DB, Express, Angular, Nest, and Node JS**